-General Electric Dishwashers are, generally, designed to be easily accessible and offer maximum features and still qualify for Energy Star ratings.
+General Electric Dishwashers are designed to be easily accessible and offer maximum features and still qualify for Energy Star ratings.
 Even if you have older units at home, they probably had a good run already.
 But every now and then appliances break and we are so dependant on them for reliable service.
 Continue reading to learn about common GE dishwasher error codes, what they mean, and how you can solve the problem at hand.

 Most Common GE Dishwasher Error Codes